OSC/ood-documentation/source/tutorials/tutorials-project-manager.rst

 This is enough already to submit the script, but if we run it as is, we are bound to get a ``$1: unbound variable`` error.
 This is because we have the script configured to accept command line arguments, but these are not being passed by the scheduler.
-There are several ways of fixing this, but the most basic would be to hardcode the variables in ``simulate_reservoir.sh`` so that it is able to run without arguments.
+There are several ways of fixing this, but the most basic would be to hard code the variables in ``simulate_reservoir.sh`` so that it is able to run without arguments.
 To do this, let's create a copy of ``simulate_reservoir.sh`` titled ``simulate_fixed_reservoir.sh``, and change the top of the file to read